Aboele13/CompleteW101Gear/README.md

 TODO:

 - python:
-    - add school and "Clothing" or "Jewel" to end of each bad_url appended
     - make everything run faster (use sets instead of lists, faster algorithms, multithread)

 - use wiki crit calculator for fun